jlperona-teaching/ecs390-spring19/seminars/week02.md

 # Week 2

 This week's focus is all about mindset and self-efficacy.
-If you read the chapter assigned last week, then you'll have an idea about mindset and some insight into what your mindset is.
+If you read the chapter from last week, then you'll have an idea about mindset and some insight into what your mindset is.
 We'll explore that topic further and introduce the idea of self-efficacy today.

 The majority of the content for this week was derived from the [*MaGE* Resources](https://sites.google.com/mtholyoke.edu/mage-training-curriculum/home) provided by the *MaGE* Program.

 ## Mindset and Self-Efficacy Introduction [10 min]

-*Common language and terms for the remainder of the class.*
+*Common language and terms for the remainder of today.*

 ### Mindset

+We will cover the concept of *mindset* first.

 #### Reading From Last Week

 Before we continue, I'll ask if anybody who read the assigned reading from last week would like to share what they think mindset is, and the different types of mindsets.

 If you haven't already determined what your mindset is, I'd suggest going back and reading the assigned reading from last week.
-I would have liked to let you do so here, but there's quite a bit of content we need to cover.
+I would have liked to let you do so here, but there's quite a bit of content we need to cover today.

 #### Definition